Self Starter Offer Price in USD

 - choose the people with whom I’ll work

-Essentially, I have re-structured my service-based businesses to support me, as they support others.
+Essentially, I have structured my service-based business streams to support me, as they support others.
 This is what we teach at School of Kind Business™

-Because it seems to be the goal of a lot of business/marketing programs, I want to be clear that this isn’t about ‘making six figures.’
+Because it seems to be the goal of a lot of business/marketing programs, I want to be clear that this isn’t about ‘making six figures’ by next Tuesday.
 Or ‘multiple six figures’.
-Or any other (usually large-ish) amount.
-It’s about making whatever you need to feel truly supported.
-It’s about making enough.
+Or any other (usually large-ish) amount in (an unusually short) period of time.

 You can be quiet and gentle and kind, and also have a business that makes money.

-The School of Kind Business™ is a joyful online learning program for creating a business that helps you work less (if you want to), earn more and serve your clients whole-heartedly (because your well is full).
+The School of Kind Business™ is a set of joyful online learning programs for creating a business that helps you work better, earn more and serve your clients whole-heartedly (because your well is full).

 It was especially designed for introverts, empaths, sensitive types, and anyone else who is worried you have to be pushy or manipulative or 'sales-y' to run a successful business.
 Your spidey senses, open hearts, good listening skills, creativity and longing for a kinder world are qualities that will help you build a more sustainable structure to hold the work you do.
 (And we welcome bold, kind-hearted extroverts here, too!)